Codimension one minimal foliations whose leaves have fundamental groups with the same polynomial growth: Introduction

 \section{Introduction}

-In \cite{YT}, we have considered the following question: how is the foliation without vanishing cycles if the fundamental group of each leaf is isomorphic to an elementary group?
+In \cite{YT}, we have considered the following question: how is the minimal foliation without null homotopic closed transversals if the fundamental group of each leaf is isomorphic to an elementary group?

-We have showed the following in \cite{YT}: If the fundamental groups of all leaves are isomorphic to $\mathbb{Z}$, then the foliation is without holonomy.
+We have showed the following result in the paper: If the fundamental groups of all leaves are isomorphic to $\mathbb{Z}$, then the foliation is without holonomy.
 But if the fundamental groups of the leaves are ``complicated'', then the foliation can have nontrivial holonomy.
-In this paper, we extend the result as follows.
+In particular, there is such a foliation without vanishing cycles (e.g. Example 3.2. \cite{YT}).
+In this paper, we consider the above question for the minimal foliations without vanishing cycles and obtain the following result.

-\begin{theorem} Let $\mathcal{F}$ a codimension one transversely orientable $C^0$ minimal foliation without vanishing cycles of a manifold $M$.
-If the fundamental group of each leaf $L$ has polynomial growth of degree $k$ for some nonnegative integer $k$, then the foliation $\mathcal{F}$ is without holonomy. \end{theorem}
+\begin{theorem} Let $\mathcal{F}$ a codimension one transversely orientable $C^0$ minimal foliation without vanishing cycles of a manifold $M$ and $k$ a nonnegative integer.
+If all fundamental groups of every leaves of $\mathcal{F}$ have the same polynomial growth of degree $k$, then the foliation $\mathcal{F}$ is without holonomy. \end{theorem}